HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 <img width = "200" alt="Screenshot 2024-03-19 at 3 51 41 PM" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/e748010a-9ebf-466f-85c4-5085d8c6398b"> .<br>

 Here, we can see that pins are placed on the left and the right side of the die.
+We need a least resistance path to the clock connection.

 <img width = "200" alt="Screenshot 2024-03-19 at 3 52 04 PM" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/658c49c2-9fd5-4213-824e-fd46ff2ca464">